Hundemeier/sacn/README.md

  order of arriving packets.
  * `option_StreamTerminated: bool`: True if this packet is the last one of the stream for the given universe.
  * `option_PreviewData: bool`: True if this data is for visualization purposes.
+ * `option_ForceSync: bool`: True if this should only function in a synchronized state.
+ * `dmxStartCode: int`: the start code for the data tuple.
+[1-255] Default: 0x00 for streaming level data.
  * `dmxData: tuple`: the DMX data as tuple.
 Max length is 512 and shorter tuples getting normalized to a length of 512.
  Filled with 0 for empty spaces.

 ### Changelog
+ * 1.5.1: Touchup data_packet constructor and formatting while adding dmxStartCode property
  * 1.5: Performance improvement: Deleted debugging statements in hot path of packet sending and receiving (Thanks to shauneccles!
 See #25 for more information)
  * 1.4.6: Fix: When creating a DataPacket with invalid DMX start codes (i.e. not `0x00`) an exception is thrown (Thanks to niggiover9000!
 See #11 for more information)
  * 1.4.5: When using a manual flush, only a specified list of universes can be flushed (Thanks to CrazyIvan359!
 See #22 for more information)